Skip to content

 Harrison Ford Bids Farewell to “Indiana Jones”

 Harrison Ford already declared in 2023 that he would not return.
 This is not surprising, as Ford, born in 1942, celebrates his 83rd birthday on July 13.
-More than four decades have passed since the first film “Indiana Jones: Raiders of the Lost Ark” in 1981.
+More than four decades have passed since the first film, “Indiana Jones: Raiders of the Lost Ark,” in 1981.
 In the fifth and most recent film, there was an attempt to digitally de-age Ford.
-While technically impressive, it incurred enormous costs and met with only limited enthusiasm from audiences.
+While technically impressive, it incurred enormous costs and only met with limited enthusiasm from audiences.

 New Generation, New Hero